-Act reference: SSAct section 601 Activity Test for NSA, section 541 Activity Test (YA), section 731A Activity test for SpB, section 542 Situations in which a person is not required to satisfy the activity test, section 544DA YA Employment Pathway Plans-early school leavers
+Act reference: SSAct section 601 Activity Test (NSA), section 541 Activity Test (YA), section 731A Activity test (SpB), section 542 Situations in which a person is not required to satisfy the activity test, section 544DA YA Employment Pathway Plans-early school leavers

 Policy reference: SS Guide 220.127.116.11 Who do the SpB mutual obligation requirements apply to?, 3.2.11 Mutual obligation requirements for NSA/YA - exemptions, 18.104.22.168 Mutual Obligation Requirements for NSA/YA Job Seekers - Exemption - Parents & Foster Carers with Special Family Circumstances - Overview, 1.1.E.05 Early school leaver (YA), 1.1.M.160 Mutual obligation requirements